 This one that combines the body of those sturdier wines with a much lower level of tannin.
 Very fruit-forward but with a dry finish, this is a classic cabernet from the Stellenbosch in South Africa.

-Continuing the theme of smoother wines, here's a lovely smooth merlot from Sonoma County, California.
-A lot of people are down on Merlot, but that's just because it became a bit of a craze 20 or so years ago (especially in California), a lot of vines were planted that shouldn't have been, inexperienced growers moved into it, and the quality tanked.
+Continuing the theme of smoother wines, here's a reasonable smooth merlot from Sonoma County, California.
+A lot of people are down on Merlot, but that's just because it became a bit of a craze 20 or so years ago (especially in California), inexperienced growers moved into it, a lot of vines were planted that shouldn't have been and the quality tanked.
 Which is why that character in the "Sideways" movie hated Merlot so much.
+To give you some idea of how wrong-headed this stance is, one of the most expensive wines you can actually buy, Petrus (2500+ GBP per bottle) is pure Merlot.

 and for folks who like their wine spicy...